|

 mass - and took a massive amount of work to return to a usable state.

-It is still marbled at high tide with balls of oil.
+months it was marbled at high tide with balls of oil.

 I

-want to talk with the Rena's captain.
+want to talk with the Rena's captain who has pleaded guilty to numerous

 Anyway,